chinanf-boy/dep-zh/docs/failure-modes.md

 ## I/O errors

-dep reads from the network, and reads and writes to disk, and is thus subject to all the typical errors that are possible with such activities: full disks, failed disks, lack of permissions, network partitions, firewalls, etc. However, there are three classes of I/O errors that are worth addressing specifically:
+dep reads from the network, and reads and writes to disk, and is thus subject to all the typical errors that are possible with such activities.

+full disks, failed disks, lack of permissions, network partitions, firewalls, etc. However, there are three classes of I/O errors that are worth addressing specifically:

-* Network failures
+- Network failures
-* Bad local cache state
+- Bad local cache state
-* `vendor` write errors
+- `vendor` write errors

 In general, these problems aren't things we can reasonably program around in dep.
 Therefore, they can't be considered bugs for us to fix.
 Fortunately, most of these problems have straightforward remediations.